carlsmith/coffeeshop/README.md

 Limitations
 -----------

-The shell and its API are stable.

 Only Chrome and Opera currently have the features needed to create tracebacks, so you'll need one of those to use the shell.

-The docs cover using the shell itself well, but our CoffeeScript language reference is still really sketchy in places.
-There's good CoffeeScript docs online already.

 License
 -------